 This morning I listened to a podcast conversation between neuroscientist and philosopher Sam Harris and bestselling journalist and author Michael Pollan about Pollan's new book How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence.

 What is religious experience for?
 Why is it a part of our human evolution and biology?
 The religious scholar and author of the book God: A Human History, Reza Aslan, says in the video below:

-Exactly 500 years ago today, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
-What were those "theses” or propositions?
-Might they have any application today?
+Exactly 500 years ago today, October 31, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
+What were those "theses"?
+Do they have any applicability today?

-I have been following this SAND organization for some time, and I think they do very good work in exploring the interaction of science and spirituality, particularly non-dual mystical spiritualities and traditions.
+I have been following this SAND organization for some time, and they do very good work in exploring the interaction of science and spirituality, particularly non-dual mystical spiritualities and traditions.

 Several months ago I began to write new "translations" of key passages of scripture in the Old and New Testaments of the Bible.
 I thought the original translations were not clear enough, and did not communicate the truth very well that I have experienced in recent months and years.
 So I began to rewrite them as I understood this truth, to try to better convey that truth to a modern reader.
 I've called this the Bryce Haymond Translation (BHT).